ggravlingen/pygleif/README.md

 [![PyPI version](https://badge.fury.io/py/pygleif.svg)](https://badge.fury.io/py/pygleif)

-This is a Python class that queries the API of GLEIF.org to return data about a specific entity (corporation.)
+This library queries the API of GLEIF.org to return data about a specific entity company.
+The result is typed using `Pydantic`.

 It can also parse the XML-files provided by GLEIF.
 It is also possible to search for organisation id to find LEI codes and also to get child notes for a specific LEI code.

 Usage if you query the API: